Sudomotor: Thermoregulatory sweat test

-Quantitative Sudomotor Axon Reflex Test (QSART)
+Quantitative sudomotor axon reflex test

-The QSART was developed in 1983 by Phillip Low as a quantitative method for the identification of localized postganglionic sudomotor dysfunction.
+The quantitative sudomotor axon reflex test (QSART) was developed in 1983 by Phillip Low as a quantitative method for the identification of localized postganglionic sudomotor dysfunction.
 Three-compartment sweat capsules are placed on the forearm, proximal and distal leg, as well as the dorsum of the foot.
 The outer compartment of the capsule is filled with a 10% acetylcholine solution, while nitrogen gas is released steadily onto the skin within the inner compartment.
 The middle compartment acts as a buffer between the inner and outer compartments to prevent direct stimulation of sweat glands or leakage of the acetylcholine solution.
 The outflow humidity of the nitrogen gas after passing across the skin is measured by a hygrometer.
 Once a stable baseline of outflow humidity is reached, iontophoresis of the acetylcholine fluid is initiated by using a 2mA electric current to deliver the acetylcholine into the dermal skin layers.
 The acetylcholine binds to sweat glands (direct sweat response), and nicotinic and muscarinic receptors on the sudomotor nerve terminals, which transmit the action potential antidromically to axon branch points and then orthodromically to adjacent sudomotor nerves and glands (indirect sweat response).

 Sweat production is measured as the change in relative humidity over time.
 The temporal resolution, magnitude, and onset latency of the sweat response are digitally recorded and analyzed using specialized software.

 QSART is sensitive and specific for detecting postganglionic small fiber dysfunction.
 However, some studies have found it to have a high variability, poor reproducibility, and low diagnostic sensitivity.
 It is also sensitive to various factors such as caffeine and medications, and the iontophoresis procedure may cause skin irritation and discomfort.
 QSART requires highly specialized equipment needing regular calibration, a humidity- and temperature-controlled room, and trained personnel.

-Electrochemical Skin Conductance (ESC) - Sudoscan
+Electrochemical skin conductance

-Electrochemical skin conductance is an objective, quantitative, non-invasive method for the assessment of sudomotor function that utilizes chronoamperometry (the application of rectangular direct current (DC) pulses of varying voltage amplitudes) to electrically stimulate eccrine sweat glands, and reverse iontophoresis (the migration of electrolytes from the human sweat to the electrodes) for quantitative measurement of the resulting flow of Cl- ions.
+Electrochemical skin conductance (ESC) is an objective, quantitative, non-invasive method for the assessment of sudomotor function that utilizes chronoamperometry (the application of rectangular direct current (DC) pulses of varying voltage amplitudes) to electrically stimulate eccrine sweat glands, and reverse iontophoresis (the migration of electrolytes from the human sweat to the electrodes) for quantitative measurement of the resulting flow of Cl- ions.